-As a global cooperative, GENEX and its members, delegates, council members and employees have a unique opportunity to live out the cooperative principles outside the gates of their farm or ranch.
+As a global cooperative, your GENEX team, fellow members, delegates and council members, have a unique opportunity to live the cooperative principles outside the gates of our USA farms and ranches.
 In 2019, GENEX delegate Raymond Diederich, a dairy producer from De Pere, Wisconsin, traveled to Bulgaria.
 The trip, taken alongside GENEX Global Dairy Product Manager Abby Tauchen, was part of the United States Department of Agriculture (USDA) Emerging Markets Program (EMP).
 As an agricultural cooperative, GENEX qualifies for EMP funds to help expand the export of U.S. products through technical assistance programs.

 Raymond and Abby represented the U.S. bovine genetics industry.
 The itinerary included visits to farms as well as a one-day seminar for 33 participants from across Bulgaria.
 During the seminar, Raymond presented a virtual tour of his farm and shared some of the challenges facing U.S. producers.
 Abby talked about improving herds through genetics.

 After his return, Raymond shared his thoughts on the experience.
 He explained how Bulgaria’s dairy industry is behind the U.S. in terms of technology, but in the same breath he noted, “It doesn’t matter where you are in the world, we all have the same challenges.”

 He chuckled as he told of one young farmer who wanted to expand his operation, but his dad wouldn’t give him the money.
 This story hit close to home for Raymond, reminding him of past conversations with his own son.